smariscal/app-pelidiario/README.md

-# Getting Started with Create React App
+# Pelidiario-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Introduction
 This project is being developed in a React course.
-The main goal is to applu the previously acquired knowledge of HTML, CSS, VanillaJS and the concept learned on this course to build a app-movies
+The main goal is to apply the previously acquired knowledge of HTML, CSS, VanillaJS and the concept learned on this course to build an app-movies that allows to see news and select favourites.

 ## Installed dependencies
 -material (5.6.4) Styles of the components and with the responsive developing.